 Tips for Reliable iCal Sync

-2. Force a manual sync before peak dates -- if a major event is approaching, trigger a manual refresh on each platform rather than waiting for the automatic cycle
+2. Force a manual sync before peak dates — trigger a manual calendar refresh on each platform before a holiday weekend or major local event rather than waiting for the automatic cycle

-3. Audit your feeds quarterly -- platforms occasionally regenerate iCal URLs during updates; a broken link means zero protection
+3. Audit your feed URLs quarterly — platforms occasionally regenerate iCal URLs during updates; a silently broken link provides zero protection, and nothing alerts you when it fails

-4. Block personal-use dates on your primary platform -- this ensures the block propagates to all connected calendars via the feed
+4. Block personal-use dates on your primary platform — personal blocks on the source calendar propagate to all connected platforms via the feed, keeping the full date range accurate

 Frequently Asked Questions